nbaglivo/defensive-programming-talk/PITCHME.md

 @ulend

 ---

 @title[is-it-safer]

-When this questions cannot be answered there's a lack of understanding on how the code works.
+When this questions cannot be answered there's a lack of understanding on how this code that you're looking at works.

 Note:
     It is fine if you don't know how it works, it is impossible to understand/remember everything in a system